micro-lc/micro-lc.github.io/docs/docs/building-your-fe/mlc-loading-animation.md

 ---
-title: 🖼 mlc-loading-animation
+title: Add Loading Animation
 description: Beautiful loading animation
-sidebar_label: 🖼 mlc-loading-animation
+sidebar_label: Add Loading Animation
-sidebar_position: 20
+sidebar_position: 800
 ---

 Web component to display a loading animation until one of its children has finished loading.